-Figure 6 Table showing the cumulative number of Tier 1, Tier 2, Tier 3 and Tier 4 Bird-Friendly Buildings on UBC Vancouver campus over time.
+Figure 7.
+Table showing the cumulative number of Tier 1, Tier 2, Tier 3 and Tier 4 Bird-Friendly Buildings on UBC Vancouver campus over time.

-The buildings represented in Figure 6 do not include those that have incorporated semi-permanent or temporary strategies (decals, etc.) to make at least some of their glass facades bird-friendly.
-For example, the Buchanan complex is slowly becoming bird-friendly by applying Feather Friendly® window treatments.
-Another strategy to become bird-friendly is through birdfriendly art.
-Three notable examples of campus buildings that have incorporated art onto glass facades include the Beaty Biodiversity Centre (BRC; also a Tier 2 Bird-Friendly Building), the Centre for Interactive Research on Sustainability (CIRS) and the Garden Pavilion at UBC Botanical Gardens.
+The buildings represented in Figure 6 do not include those that have incorporated semipermanent or temporary strategies (decals, etc.) to make at least some of their glass facades bird-friendly.
+For example, the Buchanan complex is slowly becoming birdfriendly by applying Feather Friendly® window treatments.
+Another strategy to become birdfriendly is through bird-friendly art.
+Three notable examples of campus buildings that have incorporated art onto glass facades include the Beaty Biodiversity Centre (BRC; also, a Tier 2 Bird-Friendly Building), the Centre for Interactive Research on Sustainability (CIRS) and the Garden Pavilion at UBC Botanical Gardens.